hpcgarage/intrepyddguide/library/functions.md

 **len**(s)
 - Return the length (the number of items) of an object.
 The argument may be a sequence (such as a string, bytes, tuple, list, or range) or a collection (such as a dictionary, set, or frozen set).

-**pow**(x, y[, z]) // to edit
+**pow**(x, y)
-- Return x to the power y; if z is present, return x to the power y, modulo z (computed more efficiently than pow(x, y) % z).
-The two-argument form pow(x, y) is equivalent to using the power operator: x**y.
+- Return x to the power y; Equivalent to using the power operator: x**y.

 - The arguments must have numeric types.
 With mixed operand types, the coercion rules for binary arithmetic operators apply.
 For int operands, the result has the same type as the operands (after coercion) unless the second argument is negative; in that case, all arguments are converted to float and a float result is delivered.
-For example, 10**2 returns 100, but 10**-2 returns 0.01.
-If the second argument is negative, the third argument must be omitted.
-If z is present, x and y must be of integer types, and y must be non-negative.
+For example, `10**2` returns 100, but `10**-2` returns 0.01.